 The best healthcare AI speakers often become ongoing advisors and returning presenters as your conference grows.
 Nurture these relationships by providing detailed post-event feedback, sharing audience evaluation results, and keeping speakers informed about your conference's evolution.

 Consider creating speaker advisory boards that help shape future conference content and identify emerging topics.
-Many healthcare AI speakers appreciate opportunities to influence industry education beyond individual presentations.
+Many healthcare AI speakers appreciate opportunities to influence industry education beyond individual presentations, and they often have valuable perspectives on what topics will matter in the coming years.

 Successful healthcare conferences often develop ecosystems of interconnected speakers who reference each other's work and build on shared themes across multiple sessions.
-This creates more coherent educational experiences for attendees.
+This creates more coherent educational experiences for attendees and demonstrates curatorial sophistication that elevates your event's reputation.

 Selecting Your Healthcare AI Speaking Faculty